-Nepal is a paradise for adventure sports.
-Its landscapes and formation of lands, hills and mountains make it a true destination for any adventure event.
-In past decade, preference for adventure sports is increasing dramatically as it is preferred by both locals and foreigners.
+Nepal is a paradise for adventure sports activities.
+Its landscapes and formation of lands, hills, and mountains make it a true destination for any adventure event.
+In the past decade, the preference for adventure sports is increasing dramatically as it is preferred by both locals and foreigners.

 Nepal is a prime destination for mountaineering (climbing).
 No peak climbing is complete without mountain climbing in Nepal.
-Mountaineering is a year round activity in Nepal.
-There are 14 mountains of more than 8,000m in the world and seven of them are in Nepal including world’s highest peak, Mount Everest.
+Mountaineering is a year-round activity in Nepal.
+There are 14 mountains of more than 8,000m in the world and seven of them are in Nepal including the world’s highest peak, Mount Everest.

-Indisputably, Nepal is trekking paradise.
+Indisputably, Nepal is a trekking paradise.
 Every year more than 140,000 people experience trekking at various sites.
-Everest, Annapurna, Manaslu, Langtang and Upper Mustang are some of the popular trek destinations of this Himalayan nation.
+Everest Base Camp, Annapurna Region, Manaslu, Langtang, and Upper Mustang are some of the popular trek destinations of this Himalayan nation.
 There are many trekking guides who will make your trail full of fun and excitement.
 It is safe as well.
 Depending upon trekking route, the trekking could last from 5 days to more than a month.
 And, it easily fits on your budget.

-While on trekking you will enjoy countryside lifestyle of Nepalese people.
-Their culture, tradition and rituals fascinate any outsiders.
+While on trekking you will enjoy the countryside lifestyle of Nepalese people.
+Their culture, tradition, and rituals fascinate any outsiders.
 Hills, mountains, snowcapped peaks, dense forest and noise of rivers not only give you a sense of enjoyment but also bind you with your inner being.
-With the beauty of nature you will immerse in utter silence of life giving birth to a feeling peace.
-This is why Nepal is also remembered as a land of Meditation where you will realize a meaning of “Being to Nonbeing”.
+With the beauty of nature, you will immerse in the utter silence of life-giving birth to a feeling of peace.
+This is why Nepal is also remembered as a land of Meditation where you will realize the meaning of “Being to Nonbeing”.

-To experience life in air, paragliding is much recommended adventure sports in Nepal.
-It is one of the youngest sporting events of the country that started from 2007 in Pokhara—Lake City.
+To experience life in the air, paragliding is much-recommended adventure sports in Nepal.
+It is one of the youngest sporting events of the country that started in 2007 in Pokhara—Lake City.

 Sarangkot in Pokhara is the paragliding destination from where the flight takes off.
 The spot is 1,592m from sea level.
-In this flight of 30-40 minutes you will share sky with vultures, eagles and kites.
-It is an ecstatic feeling to see villages, temples and lakes from the sky.
-Moreover, you will enjoy series of towering mountains namely, Mt.
-Machhapuchhre (Fishtail), Lamjung Himal, Annapurna and Himchuli.
+In this flight of 30-40 minutes, you will share the sky with vultures, eagles, and kites.
+It is an ecstatic feeling to see villages, temples, and lakes from the sky.
+Moreover, you will enjoy a series of towering mountains namely, Mt.
+Machhapuchhre (Fishtail), Lamjung Himal, Annapurna, and Himchuli.
 Finally, you safely land in lakeside.

 The best time for the event is September to February.
 You do not need any experience for paragliding as our instructor/pilot will give you detail briefing before the glide.

 Similarly, flowing from Tibet and branching from Sun Koshi, Bhote Koshi River rafting is a fascinating experience.
-For short rafting it is an ideal trip.
+For short rafting, it is an ideal trip.
 Rafting on Bhote Koshi gets steeper as it comes down.
-The scenic beauty of abandoned area gives you an opportunity to capture the moment for ever.
-The best time for rafting is March to May and October and November.
+The scenic beauty of the abandoned area gives you an opportunity to capture the moment forever.
+The best time for rafting is from March to May and October and November.

 Nepal’s landscape is very much inspiring for mountain biking.
-Its geography from Himalayas to flat land of Terai attracts many mountain bikers.
-Down-Hill cycling event is much preferred cycling event in the country.
+Its geography from the Himalayas to the flat land of Terai attracts many mountain bikers.
+Down-Hill cycling event is a much-preferred cycling event in the country.